Pulkit-2github/Real-Estate-Advance-Data-Science-Application-Project/README.md

 Building the Analytics Module
 Building the Recommender System
 Deploying the Application on AWS
-Conclusion
-How to Use
-Prerequisites
-Repository Structure
-Contact

 Data Gathering
 The project commenced with the collection of real estate data, which was self-scraped from the 99acres website.
 Similar datasets from other property listing websites were also explored, ensuring a diverse and representative dataset.